shehzadashiq/genai-bootcamp-2025/lang_portal_backend/adaptive_conversations.md

 ## Key Features:

 - The system should converse exclusively in Urdu, adapting its tone and content based on user input.
-- Use Amazon Titan Embeddings (amazon.titan-embed-text-v1) to generate vector representations of each user and assistant utterance.
+- Use Amazon Bedrock Embeddings (amazon.titan-embed-text-v1) to generate vector representations of each user and assistant utterance.
 - Store and retrieve these embeddings using ChromaDB for semantic search and memory.
+- Supports different knowledge levels (ابتدائی/beginner, درمیانہ/intermediate, ماہر/advanced) to adjust response complexity.
 - Integrate a conversational loop:

   - Accept user input in Urdu.
-  - Embed the input with Amazon Titan Embeddings.
+  - Embed the input with Amazon Bedrock Embeddings.
   - Search ChromaDB for similar past embeddings to retain context and improve response relevance.
   - Pass relevant retrieved context along with the current user input into the LLM prompt.
-  - Generate an Urdu response from the LLM.
+  - Generate an Urdu response from the LLM (using Claude model).
   - Store both input and output embeddings in ChromaDB.